 First, email the company for specifics not listed here.
 Send the bottles back to 285 Northeast Ave, Tallmadge, OH 44278.
 Remember to include the packing slip too.
-The company will email you when they received your return.
+The company will email you when they receive your return.
 You will be issued a refund shortly afterward.
-ProDentim is sold via Clickback, an online retailer that has been in business over 20 years and has an A+ Better Business Bureau rating.
+ProDentim is sold via Clickback, an online retailer that has been in business for over 20 years and has an A+ Better Business Bureau rating.

 How To Contact ProDentim Customer Service

-If you have any questions you can contact ProDentim customer support at:
+If you have any questions, you can contact ProDentim customer support at:

 The customer service responds well and you should hear back from them within 24 hours if not sooner.